afsy/website/README.md

 # AFSY Website

-AFSY stands for "Association Francophone des utilisateurs de Symfony".
-See http://afsy.fr/ for more informations.
+AFSY stands for "Association Francophone des utilisateurs de Symfony". visit http://afsy.fr/ for more informations.

 ## How to add your own events on the website?